 5 Military-Friendly Universities

-In FY 2015, UMUC enrolled almost 52,000 active-duty military, reservist, dependent and veteran students.
+In FY 2015, UMGC enrolled almost 52,000 active-duty military, reservist, dependent and veteran students.
 It’s a top-ranked and trusted school for military service members, veterans and their families.
 Current service members can opt for either purely online or hybrid classes – a combination of online and in-person sessions.
-The option for a flexible, hybrid schedule allows working professionals, who comprise the majority of UMUC students, to fit higher education more easily into their already busy lives.
-In fact, UMUC now offers 21 locations in the Maryland region.
+The option for a flexible, hybrid schedule allows working professionals, who comprise the majority of UMGC students, to fit higher education more easily into their already busy lives.
+In fact, UMGC now offers 21 locations in the Maryland region.

 Meanwhile, active military personnel who want to pursue their studies wherever they’re stationed in the world, can complete their degree exclusively online or at one of their 140+ locations.

-Central Texas College has the second highest veteran enrollment in the U.S. This is due in part to the maximum credit for military education and training veterans receive.
+Central Texas College has one of the highest veteran enrollment in the U.S. This is due in part to the maximum credit for military education and training veterans receive.
 These students are also guaranteed transfer credits at a partner 4-year university, like Texas A&M University Central Texas.
 For military personal living and working outside of Texas and abroad, access to over 100+ locations worldwide makes getting an education even easier.
-And like UMUC, their distance learning program is an attractive benefit.
+And like UMGC, their distance learning program is an attractive benefit.

 To aid in the often difficult transition to college and civilian life, CTC has partnered with the Department of Veteran Affairs to create an on-campus support program, VetSuccess.

 With over 1,000 courses online, Ivy Tech offers the flexibility and variety required by so many vets looking to complete a degree.
-A low tuition rate of $111.15 per credit hour is another advantage for students with military experience.
 To ensure individuals maximize their benefits and stay on track to transfer to a 4-year university, Ivy Tech’s Veteran Student Services Program is designed to provide the most optimal solutions for every path.

 Military training can be of great help to anyone pursuing higher education – and vice versa.
 Whether it’s specializing in a particular discipline or branching out to other specializations, higher education can pave the way for advancement and various other opportunities in any military institution.